ANALYSIS-For Twitter boss Elon Musk, now comes the hard part | Technology

 Musk has told investors he plans to build one that will sell premium subscriptions to reduce reliance on ads, allow content creators to make money and enable payments, according to a source briefed on the matter.
 There are no super-apps in the United States because the barrier is high and there are app choices aplenty, said Scott Galloway, co-host of tech podcast Pivot and a professor of marketing at New York University.

-On the eve of the deal's expected closing, he appealed directly to advertisers in an open-letter tweet: "Twitter obviously cannot become a free-for-all hellscape, where anything can be said with no consequences!...
-Twitter aspires to be the most respected advertising platform in the world that strengthens your brand and grows your enterprise."
-Advertisers are not buying it.
+"It's not possible at this point in the evolution of the mobile internet," Goldman added.
+CUTTING CONTENT MODERATION

-They point to Musk's plan to reinstate the account of former U.S. President Donald Trump as a major impediment to spending money on Twitter.
-Twitter permanently suspended Trump for risk of further incitement of violence after the Jan.
-6, 2021, attack on the U.S. Capitol.
 Welcoming back Trump could alienate moderate and liberal-leaning users, and as a result push away major household brands who aim to market products and appeal to people across the political spectrum, said Mark DiMassimo, founder of ad agency DiMassimo Goldstein.
+Until Musk finds new sources of revenue, he can't afford to trigger a backlash from a group that contributes 90% of Twitter's revenue.

 OBEYING THE LAWS Musk has promised to preserve free speech of all kinds, but has also struck a more conciliatory tone with global leaders who aim to rein in Big Tech.